azert9/write-ups/fcsc-2022/iznogood.md

 # Iznogood

+*This write-up is for the "IZNOGOOD" challenge of FCSC 2022.
+Two files are given: a python script and an output.*

 A poor intern had the very bad idea to implement its own cryptography.
 How can we prove him this is a bad idea?

 ## Understanding the Cipher